-The Air Force Voting Assistance Program works to ensure Airmen and their eligible family members are aware of their right to vote and have the tools and resources to successfully do so anywhere in the world.
+The Air Force Voting Assistance Program (AFVAP) works to ensure Airmen, their eligible family members and overseas citizens are aware of their right to vote and have the tools and resources to successfully do so from anywhere in the world.

 Installation Voter Assistance Office

-All major Air Force bases have an Installation Voter Assistance (IVA) Office located at the Airman & Family Readiness Center.
+All major Air Force bases have an Installation Voter Assistance Office located at the Airman & Family Readiness Center.
 Voting Assistance Officers at A&FRCs are available to provide information and assistance.
-Contact information for Air Force IVA Offices can be found at IVA Office Contact Information.
+Contact information for Air Force IVA Offices can be found at IVA Office Contact Information

 Federal Voting Assistance Program